Epidemiological modeling of the 2005 French riots: a spreading wave and the role of contagion: Materials and Methods

 There are a few missing or incomplete data -- notably in the nights when rioting was at its maximum, as the police was overwhelmed and reported only aggregated facts, instead of details city per city.
 Note that if one has, e.g., a number of burnt cars only at the département scale, one cannot know what is the corresponding number of events, since each one of these events at municipality scale corresponds to an unknown number of burnt cars.
 Hence if for a particular day, the police report gives the information only aggregated at département scale, one cannot even make use of it when modeling at this scale.
 Quantitatively, for the analysis of the events in \^Ile-de-France, working with the $462$ municipalities under police authority, there is $1.6\%$ of missing data ($334$ out of $462\times 44$days $=20,328$ data values).
 For the analysis at the scale of the $93$ départements, there is $0.2\%$ of missing values ($10$ out $93\times 44=4092$).

-In addition, we have also built two other datasets.
-From the same police source, we built a dataset for the arrests ($2563$ entries), that in forthcoming work will serve to characterize the rioters as well as the severity of the penalties.
+\textbf{\em Datasets for future works.} In addition, we have also built two other datasets.
+From the same police source, we built a dataset for the arrests ($2563$ entries), that in forthcoming work will serve to characterize the rioters as well as to investigate the deterrent effect of arrests on the riot dynamics.
 In future work we also plan to explore the rioting events beyond the sole number of events as studied here.
-One can expect to see what has been for instance the role of curfews and other deterrent effects (in space and time).
+One expects to see what has been for instance the role, if any, of curfews and other deterrent effects (in space and time).
+We also plan to study whether or not the intensity per event smoothly relaxes like the number of events itself.
 From both local newspapers and national TV and radio broadcasts, we built a specific dataset of media coverage.
-In ongoing work we extend our modelling framework by considering the coupling between the dynamics of riot events and the media coverage.
+In ongoing work we extend our modeling framework by considering the coupling between the dynamics of riot events and the media coverage.